Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Overview of our results

-This condition indeed reproduces the results based on the partial decoupling.
-Moreover, the results of the BH without symmetry~\cite{HP2007} can be also obtained from the same idea.
-We further argue that the clipping argument should hold for any BH with extensive conserved quantities, such as energy and electric charges.
-In those cases, the angular momentum in Eq.~\eqref{Eq:CoE} should be replaced by the corresponding conserved quantities.
+due to the absence of conserved quantities.
+From this, one obtains $\ell > k + (N-H(B_{\rm in}))/2$, which is the same as Eq.~\eqref{Eq:nerw4}.

-One of the merits of the entanglement clipping is that the condition for the information leakage, Eq.~\eqref{Eq:CoE}, consists only of the entropy of the initial BH and the dimension of the Hilbert spaces with respect to the conserved quantity.
-Hence, for any BH with extensive conserved quantity, we can easily compute the delay of information leakage.
+A merit of the entanglement clipping is that the condition for the information leakage, Eq.~\eqref{Eq:CoE}, consists only of the entropy of the initial system and the dimension of the Hilbert spaces with respect to the conserved quantity.
+Hence, for quantum many-body systems with any extensive conserved quantity, we can easily compute the delay of information leakage.

-Apart from the conciseness, the argument based on entanglement clipping has another merit: it unveils a non-trivial relation between the delay of information leakage and thermodynamic properties of the BH.
-Let $\omega(T, \lambda)$ be the state function of $B_{\rm in}$ conjugate to the conserved quantity, and $\alpha(T, \lambda)$ be thermal sensitivity of the conserved quantity.
-We show that, when the initial Kerr BH $B_{\rm in}$ has a small $Z$-axis AM,
+Apart from the conciseness, the argument based on entanglement clipping has another merit that it unveils a non-trivial relation between the delay of information leakage and thermodynamic properties of the system.
+We first show that the delay is characterized by up to the second-order derivatives of the entropy in $B_{\rm in}$ in terms of the $Z$-axis AM.
+The derivatives are then connected to thermodynamic properties of $B_{\rm in}$ as follows.
+Let $\omega(T, \lambda)$ be the state function of $B_{\rm in}$ conjugate to the $Z$-axis AM, which equals to the angular velocity of the Kerr BH, and $\alpha(T, \lambda)$ be thermal sensitivity of the $Z$-axis AM.
+We can show that, when the initial Kerr BH $B_{\rm in}$ has a small $Z$-axis AM,

-where $k_B$ is the Boltzman constant.
+where $k_B$ is the Boltzmann constant, and $S$ is the entropy of the initial Kerr BH.
+Note that both $\omega(T, \lambda)$ and $\alpha(T, \lambda)$ depend on the temperature $T$, but their product is temperature-independent.
 The formula for a large $Z$-axis AM is also obtained.
-This allows us to understand the delay in terms of thermodynamic properties of the Kerr BH.
-Importantly, this relation is independent of the details of the HP protocol.
-Hence, we conjecture that this relation should hold beyond the framework of the HP protocol.
-Note also that a similar relation shall hold for the black holes with any abelian symmetries.
+This allows us to understand the delay in terms of thermodynamic properties of the initial system.

-The information remnant can be also intuitively understood.
-Since the remaining Kerr BH $S_{\rm in}$ keeps some correlation of the conserved quantity with the reference $R$ even after the partial decoupling sets, the decoherence in the quantum information in $A$ should be necessarily induced.
-This is the same mechanism as quantum eraser.
-By investigating how much classical information about the reference $R$ can be inferred from the remaining Kerr BH $S_{\rm in}$, we quantitatively show that